 Local paddling clubs offer instructional sessions, as well as organized trips on local rivers.
-If you’ve dabbled in rafting, canoeing, or kayaking, paddling clubs are a fantastic way to improve your skills or try a different watercraft in a relaxed and informal environment.
-See our sample list of clubs at the bottom of this story.
+If you’ve dabbled in rafting, canoeing, or kayaking—paddling clubs are a fantastic way to improve your skills or try a different watercraft in a relaxed and informal environment.
+See our sample list of clubs at the bottom of this post.

 Building your own skills is the key to independent decision-making and being able to help your friends out.
 Taking a course is a great way to do that, and there may just be a paddling school not too far away from you.
-Madawaska Kanu Centre (Barry’s Bay), Padder co-op (Palmer Rapids), Liquidskills (Ottawa River), Muskoka Kayak School (Minden), Aquabatics Outdoors (Calgary) are just a few of many paddling schools scattered across Canada.
+Madawaska Kanu Centre (Barry’s Bay), Padder co-op (Palmer Rapids), Paul Mason’s Canoe Instruction (Ottawa Area), Aquabatics Outdoors (Calgary) are just a few of many paddling schools scattered across Canada.

 While clubs offer great opportunities to get on the river and meet people, formal instruction can create the unique learning environment best suited to some people.
 Paddling schools generally have smaller group sizes, allowing instructors to tailor the program to better fit your goals.
 Outdoor professionals who spend their full time developing their skills and teaching abilities always have lots of tips and tricks up their sleeve to help accelerate your learning curve, setting you up for success and preventing hours of potentially frustrating trial and error.

 Whitewater rescue and wilderness first aid skills go hand in hand with paddling skills if you’re going to be venturing out on rivers.

 Full disclosure: we teach these courses through Boreal River Rescue.

 Often, beginners think that they should get experience before taking a swiftwater / whitewater rescue course, but actually—these courses are a great way to start because you’ll: